 - Peanut butter works also well in case you like the flavor.
 Bread tastes great with sugar-free jam or with fresh berries

 - Tahini (sesame seed paste) works great as well.
 I love to add 2 tablespoons of caraway seeds to the tahini-based batter

 - Sunflower seed butter gives quite similar taste than peanut butter — obviously, since in general it tastes quite much like peanut butter

 - You can get even more variety by adding spices, herbs, nuts and seeds like pumpkin seeds, sunflower seeds, oregano, rosemary, etc.

 Feel free to experiment with different nut and seed butters and flavor combinations and let me know what is your favorite!

-Update June 25th, 2012: added pictures from the making process and subheadings.
+Update June 25th, 2012: added progress photos and subheadings.

 Update August 24th, 2012: fixed the amount of baking powder.
-The bread rises better if there are 2 teaspoons baking powder instead of 1 teaspoon.
-Also added the tip about the baking soda + apple cider vinegar.
+The bread rises better if you use 2 teaspoons baking powder instead of 1 teaspoon.
+Also added the tip about baking soda + apple cider vinegar.